freightrain20/CarND-Vehicle-Detection/writeup_template.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I used heatmaps to filter out false positives and combine overlapping bounding boxes.
-See the bottom of the video pipeline, ("process_image", cell 13) along with the functions "add_heat" (cell 10), "apply_threshold" (cell 11) and draw_labeled_bboxes (cell 12) for the impelementation.
+See the bottom of the video pipeline, ("process_image", cell 13) along with the functions "add_heat" (cell 10), "apply_threshold" (cell 11) and draw_labeled_bboxes (cell 12) for the implementation.

-The first step is to create a heatmap from the boxes identifeid in the sliding windows search.
+The first step is to create a heatmap from the boxes identified in the sliding windows search.
 The heatmap is created by adding (1) to the location of each pixel for each box that overlaps with it.

 Next, I apply a threshold to the heatmap to reduce false positives.
 Any pixel in the heatmap which has a value below the threshold will be set to zero.
 I found a threshold of (3) to work well for my classifier.

 Finally, I draw a bounding bow around the extent of each blob that remains in the heatmap.
 If all goes well, these boxes will match the vehicles in the frame.

-###Here's a few example heatmaps and their corresponding bounding boxes:
+###Here are a few example heatmaps and their corresponding bounding boxes:

 ![alt text][image1]
 ![alt text][image4]